Raymond Peter Hillinger

 Raymond Peter Hillinger (May 2, 1904 – November 13, 1971) was an American prelate of the Roman Catholic Church.
-He served as bishop of the Diocese of Rockford in Illinois (1954–1956) and as an auxiliary bishop of the Archdiocese of Chicago (1956–1971).
+He served as a bishop of the Diocese of Rockford in Illinois (1954–1956) and as an auxiliary bishop of the Archdiocese of Chicago (1956–1971).

 Biography

 Early life

 Raymond Hillinger was born on May 2, 1904, in Chicago, Illinois, to Philip and Mary (née Neuses) Hillinger.
 After graduating from New Trier High School in Wilmette, Illinois, he studied at Archbishop Quigley Preparatory Seminary in Chicago and St. Mary of the Lake Seminary in Mundelein, Illinois.

 Hillinger was ordained to the priesthood for the Archdiocese of Chicago by Cardinal George Mundelein on April 2, 1932.
 He then served as a curate at St. Aloysius Parish in Chicago until 1935, when he became a member of the archdiocesan Mission Band.
-Hillinger was appointed on June 2, 1950, as rector of Angel Guardian Orphanage in the Rogers Park section of Chicago, serving there until 1953.
+Hillinger was appointed on June 2, 1950, as the rector of Angel Guardian Orphanage in the Rogers Park section of Chicago, serving there until 1953.

 Bishop of Rockford

-On November 3, 1953, Hillinger was appointed the fourth bishop of the Diocese of Rockford by Pope Pius XII.
+On November 3, 1953, Hillinger was appointed as the fourth bishop of the Diocese of Rockford by Pope Pius XII.
 He received his episcopal consecration on December 29, 1953, from Cardinal Samuel Stritch, with Bishops Martin McNamara and William O'Connor serving as co-consecrators.
 He was installed at St. James Pro-Cathedral in Rockford on January 14, 1954.
 By 1955, Hillinger's health had started to deteriorate.
 In November 1955, Cardinal Stritch announced the appointment of Monsignor Andrew J. Burns, the vicar general, as administrator of the diocese.